wasp-lang/wasp/web/docs/general/typescript.md

 ## Migrating your project to TypeScript

-Wasp supports TypeScript out of the box.
+Since Wasp ships with out-of-the-box TypeScript support, migrating your project is as simple as changing file extensions and using the language.

-Our scaffolding already includes TypeScript, so migrating your project to TypeScript is as simple as changing file extensions and using the language.
 This approach allows you to gradually migrate your project on a file-by-file basis.

 We will first show you how to migrate a single file and then help you generalize the procedure to the rest of your project.